Home > Services > Keynote Speaker Singapore

 “Matteo was one of the best speakers at the conference.
 He was exceptionally prepared and responsive before the event, and helped promote it.
 Plus delivered an exciting and valuable presentation, that kept the audience fully involved.
 We’re actually in the process of booking him for two more events.”

-Yurii Lazaruk, Event and Community Architect, 9am — testimonial keynote speaker Singapore
+Yurii Lazaruk, Event and Community Architect, 9am, testimonial keynote speaker Singapore

 Yurii Lazaruk

-Event & Community Architect, 9am
+Event & Community Architect, 9am.

 Keynote topics for Singapore conferences

-Matteo Cassese international keynote speaker
+Matteo Cassese keynote speaker portrait

 Keynotes that get leaders unstuck

 Matteo Cassese, international leadership keynote speaker, helps organizations see leadership differently.
 Not through motivation posters or five-step methods, but by going to the place most of us avoid to confront the real reasons leaders get stuck.
-Matteo Cassese brings over twenty years of experience to conferences, corporate events, and leadership retreats worldwide.
+Matteo Cassese brings twenty years of experience to conferences, corporate events, and leadership retreats worldwide.
 His keynotes cover self-awareness, AI readiness, confidence, and storytelling.
 They don’t just inspire.
 They change how people think and act long after the event ends.

 Change how your audience thinks